|

 Madding

-Crowd.
+Crowd- virtually all the producers had to do was to remove the cars and the TV aerials!
 (Our picture library has many more photographs of this event, should readers be interested).

 The Little Abbey Court

-Today, those who pass along Abbey Street may enjoy the sight of a verdant grassy lawn which covers the entire area between the Cathedral, the street and the City Walls, known as the Cathedral Green, where every four years the venerable Mystery Plays are now performed.
-But it wasn't always like this, and until the end of the 19th century, much of the area was covered by private houses and the area was known as the Little Abbey Court.
-A matter of further interest is that that these houses were constructed from the remains of an important medieval establishment which passed from use with the suppression of the monastery- the Infirmary.
-This was used not only for the accomodation of sick monks but also for the lodging of those brothers who, by reason of age and infirmity, were incapable of taking part in the regular routine of the monastery.
+Today, those who pass along Abbey Street may enjoy the sight of a verdant grassy lawn which covers the entire area between the Cathedral, the street and the City Walls, known as the Cathedral Green, where the venerable Mystery Plays used to be performed.
+But it wasn't always like this, and until the end of the 19th century, much of the area was covered by private houses and the area was known as The Little Abbey Court.

 Monastic infirmaries generally consisted of an accomodation hall, kitchens and chapel.
 In time, the central area of the great hall became an open courtyard from where the surrounding cells of the infirm monks could be accessed, as well as the kitchens and, by way of the slype or 'maiden's aisle', the east cloister of the abbey.
 An outer gateway gave access to the burial grounds and to Abbey Street.

 The last remnants of the kitchens were demolished during improvement work by Dean Cholmondeley in 1809 at which time an old door was discovered and a dark passageway beyond.
-A witness at the event later recorded that "a light was procured and we went in at least 70 yards in the bowels of the earth, taking a direction apparently south-east.
+A witness at the event later recorded how "a light was procured and we went in at least 70 yards in the bowels of the earth, taking a direction apparently south-east.
 It extended further but we did not advance.
 Others, more daring, proceeded afterwards a greater distance.
 It was a regular footway.
 It is now covered with earth but the entrance to it is marked by a small archway and is about ten feet below the surface. it is to be lamented that this passage was not further explored under authority".

 This mysterious passageway, seemingly of Roman origin, was later mentioned in Hansall's Stranger in Chester (1816) and in W T Watkin's great Roman Cheshire (1886), in which some later explorations of the relic are described in which it was said to be circular and at least ten feet in height.
-Dating from centuries before the establishment of the abbey, it seems likely that part of the passageway came to light during early construction work and was incorporated into the cellars of the infirmary and later dwelling houses.
+Dating from centuries before the establishment of the Abbey, it seems likely that part of the passageway came to light during early construction work and was incorporated into the cellars of the infirmary and later dwelling houses.
 Its situation today is entirely unknown, by this writer at least.

 There were five old houses standing in the Little Abbey Court- also known as the Abbey Close- when the the greater Abbey Court, some distance to the west, was renamed Abbey Square in the middle of the 18th century.
 As previously noted, they originated from the five lodgings of the sick monks and radiated from a central courtyard.
 A watercolour of 1875 shows some of the old houses, two-storied structures of red sandstone with upper floors of black-and-white work standing on the north side of the court.
 On the west side there is an ancient sandstone building, also of two stories, with mullioned windows capped by dripstone mouldings and the ground floor fronts show signs of niche or canopy works.

-The residents of this secluded little group of houses in the 19th century were, to a considerable extent, connected with the affairs of the cathedral and it seems likely that the same association applied to those residing here in earlier times- minor canons, organists and the like- and their names and occupations are recorded in the local directories of their day.
-One of these, a Mr Frederick Gunton, was a teacher of the cathedral choristers who would make use of an apple tree which grew in the courtyard to obtain 'instruments of chastisement at choir practise".
+The residents of this secluded little group of houses in the 19th century were, to a considerable extent, connected with the affairs of the Cathedral and it seems likely that the same association applied to those residing here in earlier times- minor canons, organists and the like- and their names and occupations are recorded in the local directories of their day.
+One of these, a Mr Frederick Gunton, was a teacher of the Cathedral's choristers who would make use of an apple tree which grew in the courtyard to obtain 'instruments of chastisement at choir practise".

 Rejoining